Baltimore Tummy Tuck (abdominoplasty)

 What problems does a Tummy tuck address?

-• Loose skin, stretch marks: This can be a result of aging, pregnancy, or marked weight loss.
+• Loose skin, and stretch marks: This can be a result of aging, pregnancy, or marked weight loss.

 • Excess fat tissue: The lower abdomen and flanks (love handles) are the most common areas of fat deposits.

-• Abdominal muscle separation: This can occur by itself, or as a result of pregnancy.
+• Abdominal muscle separation: This can occur by itself or as a result of pregnancy.
 Sit-ups or crunches don't help in this situation as once the muscles relax, they separate and the tummy bulges out.

 Finding out if a Tummy tuck is right for you